bonyuta0204/New250/EssayOutline.md

 # Reading Note
-## Struggling for effectiveness and canadian foreign aid by  Stephen Brown
+## Struggling for effectiveness and Canadian foreign aid by  Stephen Brown
 ###Introduction

 two key themes in depelopmental assistance